Southeastern institutes later class start times for summer courses

 Hybrid courses combine face-to-face and online instruction for students, which is embraced by traditional and non-traditional students alike who are able to schedule their time around fewer physical trips to campus, Maurin added.

 The early deadline to apply for summer semester is May 1 with an application fee of $20.
 Students may also apply during the late application period that concludes June 1 with an additional late fee of $50.

-For more information on Southeastern’s summer sessions, visit southeastern.edu/summersmart or contact the Office of Records and Registration at email@example.com.
+For more information on Southeastern’s summer sessions, visit southeastern.edu/summersmart or contact the Office of the Registrar at firstname.lastname@example.org.